 - Vertebral artery dissection

-After going through references from authentic sources, we would suggest you ask your doctor first whether it’s safe for you or not, before going to a chiropractor.
+After going through references from authentic sources, we suggest you ask your doctor first whether it’s safe for you before going to a chiropractor.
 They will let you know the possible risk based on your personal condition.

 Is chiropractic adjustment safe for children?